 Similarly, if you are using a laser jet printer, avoid heat-sensitive envelopes or those with self-stick closings, which can melt due to the heat generated by the printer.

 Instead, opt for envelopes that are sealed by licking or wetting.
 Always ensure that the envelope flap is closed when printing to avoid potential issues with adhesive build-up inside the printer.

 How Do I Print An Envelope?
 Printing Options

-Each method can be accomplished using Word.
-The method you choose depends on your personal preference, and it may also depend on what type of printer and printer driver you have.
-Each type of printer driver may have different printing options and instructions.
+- The printing method you choose will largely depend on your personal preference, and also the type of printer and printer driver you are using.

-The Mail Merge may seem daunting as it has a number of steps, but it saves having someone type in all those addresses.
-The Mail Merge is used to print addresses on labels, unless a printer has a special drawer for envelopes which allows mass loading.
+- Mail Merge is typically used to print addresses on labels, but it can also be useful if a printer has a special drawer for envelopes that allows bulk loading.